About us

 Structure overview

-The policy and management of the Society is directed by a Council and is currently supported by an Honorary Treasurer, a part time Administrator and a Development Officer who manages our Grow & Learn project.
+The policy and management of the Society is directed by a Council and is currently supported by a part time Administrator and a part-time Horticultural Educator and other members.
 The Council is made up of a President, Vice Presidents and elected members.

 Awards